Gail Kubik: Awards and honors

 He was awarded the 1952 Pulitzer Prize for Music for Symphony Concertante.

 He was twice a Guggenheim fellow for composition, in 1944 and 1965.
 He was a Rome Prize winner in 1950, and his subsequent fellowship in Rome lasted two years; he would return as a guest artist in 1965, 1972, and 1975.

 He was a permanent fellow at MacDowell arts colony, having first been awarded a fellowship in 1936.
 He was artist in residence at Yaddo in 1948 (at same time as Patricia Highsmith, Marc Brandel, Bob White, Clifford Wright, Irene Orgel, Chester Himes, Vivien MacLeod, Harold Shapero, Stanley Levine, and Flannery O'Connor).

 He was the dedicatee of Ingolf Dahl's 1944 Music for Brass Instruments.
 The work's final fugue movement's second theme is a notational representation of Kubik's army serial number 32824096.

 He was one of the composers interviewed for Irwin Bazelon's book Knowing the Score: Notes on Film Music.

 He was a National Patron of the professional music fraternity Delta Omicron, member of the American Society of University Composers and American Society of Music Arrangers.
+The National Association of American Composers and Conductors awarded him a citation in 1943 for "direction of music in important Government films".
 He was on the national advisory board for the University of Missouri–Kansas City's Institute for Studies in American Music founded in 1967.

 A major archive of his works and papers were originally held by the Library of Congress, but have since moved to Kansas State University.